JugalBoro/kloth.me/README.md

 # Download and ingest data (~10-15 minutes)
 # This downloads the Fashion200k subset and populates your cloud databases
 python -m ingestion.download_dataset

+# No need to run below two commands.
+This populates your cloud databases(already ingested data)
 python -m ingestion.ingest_to_mongo
 python -m ingestion.generate_embeddings